 What Makes Macro Attacks Especially Dangerous?

 Macro attacks can be a pain in the neck for security teams since they possess some properties that make them hard to track and hard to stop from spreading.

 - Easy-spreading.
 Macros work on different operating systems.
 As they land on a machine, they can spread similarly to computer viruses and Internet worms.
 The macro can contain commands to alter other files and even file templates.
 That makes any file created on the infected machine a threat.
-Macros can also establish a network connection to spread malicious files via email, for example.
+For example, macros can also establish a network connection to spread malicious files via email.

 - Can be fileless.
-Malefactors can write macros in such a manner that there will be no trace left of their presence on the computer's hard disk or any other storage.
+Malefactors can write macros so that there will be no trace left of their presence on the computer's hard disk or any other storage.
 It makes macro attacks an actual instance of a file-less attack whose code only exists in RAM, not on the victim machine’s drive (as a file or in any other form).

 When User is a Vulnerability